Attachment Wounds and Relational Trauma

 • Emotional inconsistency or unpredictability

-• Growing up feeling unseen, unheard, or misunderstood
+• Feeling unseen, unheard, or misunderstood

-• Repeated experiences of emotional rupture without repair
+• Repeated emotional ruptures without repair

 How Attachment Patterns Form